SaiHrishi4243/Module-5B/NumPy Program: Column-wise Sorting of a 2D Array.md

 ## Result

-Thus implemented the python program to
+Thus implemented the python program to sort the elements in each column of a given 2D array in ascending order.